 All information you provide will only be used for the purposes of whistleblowing/raising your concerns and will not be used for any other purposes.
 We will retain your information (if given) in accordance with Ofwat’s retention and disposal policy.

-We would encourage you first to use the whistleblowing procedures in your workplace.
-If there aren’t any or if you don’t feel able to do so (for whatever reason), contact our case management office by email at [email protected] or by telephone on 0121 644 7500, or in writing at:
+We would encourage you to use the whistleblowing procedures in your workplace, in the first instance.
+If there aren’t any or if you don’t feel able to do so (for whatever reason), contact us by using our online form, by telephone on 0121 644 7500 or in writing at: